Updated for 2026 Exam

 What You're Actually Walking Into

 Three hours.
 That's what you've got.
-Here's how it breaks down:
+Here is exactly how the 2026 exam breaks down:

 Section I: Multiple Choice